History of metamaterials: Early wave studies

 Classical waves transfer energy without transporting matter through the medium (material).
 For example, waves in a pond do not carry the water molecules from place to place; rather the wave's energy travels through the water, leaving the water molecules in place.
 Additionally, charged particles, such as electrons and protons create electromagnetic fields when they move, and these fields transport the type of energy known as electromagnetic radiation, or light.
 A changing magnetic field will induce a changing electric field and vice versa—the two are linked.
 These changing fields form electromagnetic waves.
 Electromagnetic waves differ from mechanical waves in that they do not require a medium to propagate.
 This means that electromagnetic waves can travel not only through air and solid materials, but also through the vacuum of space.

 The "history of metamaterials" can have a variety starting points depending on the properties of interest.
 Related early wave studies started in 1904 and progressed through more than half of the first part of the twentieth century.
-This early research included the relationship of the phase velocity to group velocity and the relationship of the wave vector and Pointing vector.
+This early research included the relationship of the phase velocity to group velocity and the relationship of the wave vector and Poynting vector.